lab-design/lab-design.github.io/_posts/2025-04-27-uprl-mutation-testing-reinforcement-learning.md

 The result lets a team judge how well its tests would detect the faults that matter in reinforcement learning, rather than artificial ones.
 It is part of our lab's work on making AI-enabled systems dependable.

 This work is part of [Modular and Dependable AI](/research/#modular-and-dependable-ai).
+For the wider story see [our overview of debugging deep learning](/news/2025/10/15/why-deep-learning-needs-debugging-tools/).
 The full paper is available [here](https://lab-design.github.io/papers/ICSE-25a/).